kpumuk/codecolorer/readme.txt

 * <a href="https://plugins.svn.wordpress.org/codecolorer/">WordPress SVN repository</a>
 * <a href="https://github.com/kpumuk/codecolorer/">GitHub</a>

 Feel free to check them out, make your changes and send me patches.
 Promise, I will apply every patch (of course, if they add a value to the product).
-Email for patches, suggestions, or bug reports:
+Email for patches, suggestions, or bug reports: <a href="mailto:kpumuk@kpumuk.info">kpumuk@kpumuk.info</a>.
-<a href="mailto:kpumuk@kpumuk.info">kpumuk@kpumuk.info</a>.

 == Customization ==

-Syntax coloring is highly customizable: you could change color scheme for all languages or for specific language.
+Syntax coloring is highly customizable: you could change the  color scheme for all languages or a specific language.
 You could find CodeColorer CSS in **wp-content/plugins/codecolorer/codecolorer.css** file.
 To change colors for all languages edit lines below *Color scheme* section.

-There is simple mapping exists between Textmate color themes and CodeColorer
+There is simple mapping exists between Textmate color themes and CodeColorer ones:
-ones:

     /* "Slush & Poppies" color scheme (default) */
     .codecolorer-container, .codecolorer { color: #000000; background-color: #F1F1F1; }